 - telnet output to file

-- how to save telnet output to file
+- save telnet output

-- save telnet output to file linux
+- save telnet session linux